An embedding problem of Noetherian rings into the Witt vectors: Introduction

 together with an element $a \in R$, and a complete local normal domain $S'$ such that $R \subset S' \subset T$, where $R \to S'$ is module-finite, $S' \to T$ is integral, the height of the ideal $(p,a)$ of $R$ is 2, and the localization maps:

 are ind-\'etale.
 In particular,

 is ind-\'etale. \end{enumerate} \end{maintheoremc}

-We remark that $S$ in the above theorem has no inclusion relation with $R$.
-The present article is seen as a sequel of author's attempt \cite{Shim2} and \cite{Shim3} to understand rings of mixed characteristic via Frobenius and Witt vectors.
-The author believes that rings constructed in this article should be studied more extensively.
+Let us remark that the local domain $S$ in the above theorem has no inclusion relation with $R$.
+The present article is seen as a sequel of author's attempt \cite{Shim2} and \cite{Shim3} to understand the nature of rings of mixed characteristic via Frobenius and Witt vectors.
+Recently, Andr\'e proved that any complete local domain of mixed characteristic has a big Cohen-Macaulay algebra in \cite{An1}.
+We will apply the main results of this paper to study further properties of big Cohen-Macaulay algebras in \cite{Shim4}.
+The author believes that the results and techniques in this paper will shed more light on the structure of rings in mixed characteristic.